AverageToaster/random-pebble/README.md

 ## Features

+* Press Up/Down to cycle between Coin Flip and Random Number Generator
-* Press Up/Select/Down or Shake to flip coin.
+* Press Select or Shake to flip coin or generate random number.
 * Displays actual images of coins.
 * Allows user to select one of three sets of coin faces
     * US Quarter
     * UK Pound
     * Canadian Dollar
+* Set Max and Min range of RNG inside app by Long Pressing select while on RNG app.
+* Set Coin Face by Long Pressing select while on Coin app.

 ## Credits
 Credit to [@rpsqrd](https://github.com/rpsqrd) for Coin Faces.